philou/philou.github.com/source/_posts/2011-09-29-making-c-properties-first-class-objects.markdown

   }
 }
 ```

-<p />How great would it be if we could define base property types, inherit and override them !
-This is how I came up with the idea of using Property&lt;T&gt; classes instances instead of raw properties.<p />
+How great would it be if we could define base property types, inherit and override them !
+This is how I came up with the idea of using Property<> classes instances instead of raw properties.

 ```c#
 class Presenter
 {
   public readonly Property<string> Name = new Property<string>();
 }
 ```

-<p />The first advantage that we got was that Winforw gui bindings would now be a lot more type safe, and resharper safe :<p />
+The first advantage that we got was that Winforw gui bindings would now be a lot more type safe, and resharper safe :

 ```c#
 public partial class MyForm : Form
 {